appscode/blog/content/post/openshift/index.md

     keepLast: 5
     prune: true
 ```
-This BackupConfiguration creates a cronjob that backs up the specified database every 5 minutes.</br>
+Notice that the BackupConfiguration contains `spec.runtimeSettings.container.securitycontext` field.
+The user and group security context need to be changed in OpenShift to the values within 1000610000 - 1000619999.
+Now, this BackupConfiguration creates a cronjob that backs up the specified database (`spec.target`) every 5 minutes.</br>
 So, after 5 minutes we can see the following status:

 ![](backup.png)